delivervaluedaily/manifesto/README.md

 - <span class="li-emoji">🔗</span> <span class="li-content">If it makes sense, do initial research, design, and planning</span>

 Some situations do warrant spending time doing R&D or planning up front.
-But these should themselves be done with a "Deliver value daily" approach, and should focus on derisking later phases, and allow for future discovery and iteration.
+But these ideally would be done with a "Deliver value daily" approach, and should focus on derisking later phases and empowering them to act on feedback.

-In other words, having a value chain and delivering value to the next step is completely acceptable if value moves through the chain at least daily, and allows for flexibility within subsequent steps so they can also deliver daily.
+In other words, having a value chain and delivering value to the next step is acceptable if value moves through the chain frequently and allows for flexibility within subsequent steps.

 ## But... what if I try to deliver, but in fact I can't?